open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Changes:

- - API - Added better treatment of server disconnect
+ - JS Client - Added better treatment of server disconnect
  - Server - Additional support for fields.
  - Server - Many existing events have been renamed or improved.
 Too many to list here.
  - Documentation - JSDoc's of client API and server code is in separate folders.